Surfers and hippies have long escaped to Vancouver Island to get away from it all. That sounds increasingly appealing to the rest of us, too.

 When to Go

-Hotel prices are some of the state's highest during the summer.
+Hotel prices are higher during the summer.
 Surfing is some of the best in the country during the winter.
 But the best time to visit is during spring and fall, when things are calm, quiet, and beautiful.